 Confirmation means that a transaction has been processed by the network and is highly unlikely to be reversed.
 Transactions receive a confirmation when they are included in a block and for each subsequent block.
 Even a single confirmation can be considered secure for low value transactions, although for larger amounts like $1000 USD, it makes sense to wait for 6 confirmations or more.
 Each confirmation exponentially decreases the risk of a reversed transaction.

 Cryptography is the branch of mathematics that lets us create mathematical proofs that provide high levels of security.
 Online commerce and banking already uses cryptography.
-In the case of Mynt, cryptography is used to make it impossible for anybody to spend funds from another user’s wallet or to corrupt the block chain.
+In the case of Mynt, cryptography is used to make it impossible for anybody to spend funds buy soma in the usa from another user’s wallet or to corrupt the block chain.
 It can also be used to encrypt a wallet, so that it cannot be used without a password.

 If a malicious user tries to spend their Mynt to two different recipients at the same time, this is double spending.
 Mynt mining and the block chain are there to create a consensus on the network about which of the two transactions will confirm and be considered valid.